-- 1) Original cancelled cheque having the First Holder Name printed on the cheque. - 2) Original bank statement reflecting the First Holder Name, Bank Account Number and Bank Name as specified in the application. - 3) Photocopy of the bank statement duly attested by the bank manager with designation, employee number and bank seal. - 4) Photocopy of the bank pass book duly attested by the bank manager with designation, employee number and bank seal. - 5) Photocopy of the bank statement/passbook/cheque duly attested by ICICI Prudential Asset Management Company Limited (the AMC) branch officials after verification of original bank statement/passbook shown by the investor or their representative. - 6) Confirmation by the bank manager with seal, designation and employee number on the bank's letter head confirming the name of investor, account type, bank branch, MICR and IFSC code of the bank branch.
-The letter should not be older than 3 months.
+- printed on the cheque. - Original bank statement reflecting the First Holder Name, Bank Account Number and Bank Name as specified in the application. - Photocopy of the bank statement duly attested by the bank manager with designation, employee number and bank seal. - 4) Photocopy of the bank pass book duly attested by the bank manager with designation, employee number and bank seal. - 5) Photocopy of the bank statement/passbook/cheque duly attested by ICICI Prudential Asset Management Company Limited (the AMC) branch officials after verification of original bank statement/passbook shown by the investor or their representative. - 6) Confirmation by the bank manager with seal, designation and employee number on the bank's letter head confirming the name of investor, account type, bank branch, MICR and IFSC code of the bank branch.
+The letter should not be older than 3 months

 This condition is also applicable to all purchase transactions made by means of a Demand Draft.
-In case the application is not accompanied by the aforesaid documents, the AMC reserves the right to reject the application, also the AMC will not be liable in case the redemption/IDCW proceeds are credited to wrong account in absence of above documents.
+In case the application is not accompanied by the aforesaid documents, the AMC reserves the right to reject the application, also the AMC will not be liable in case the redemption/IDCW proceeds are credited to wrong account in absence of above original documents.